jdn-aau/krnl/README.md

    - example 10 msec 156 instead of 156.25 so an error of 0.25/156.25 ~= 0.2%
  - 16 bit timers count down is 1 millisecond for 62.5 count
  - - example 10 msec ~ 625 countdown == precise :-)

+PWM output

+AnalogWrite (PWM) on uno and mega(2560)

+timer analogWrite Pin(PWM)
+0    5,6
+1    9,10
+2    3,11

+Krnl use  timer 2 på en uno så pin 3,11 kan ikke bruges til PWM

+For Arduino MEGA  (2560 cpu)we do have 6 timers
+timer PWM
+0  4,13
+1  11,12
+2  9,10
+3  2,3,5
+4  6,7,8
+5  44,45,46

+Krnl uses timer 2 on mega so you canrt use pwm 9,10 on a mega when you are running krnl

 - Watchdog timer
 From vrs 2016056 the timer interrupt do issue a wdt_reset() for every timer interrupt.